-Subject to adjustment as described below, the number of shares of Cyclerion common stock that may be issued in satisfaction of awards under our 2019 Equity Plan will initially be shares, which number will automatically increase, as of the date of each annual meeting of our stockholders, from the first annual meeting until the ninth annual meeting, by a number of shares equal to the lesser of (A) four percent (4%) of the number of outstanding shares of Cyclerion common stock as of the close of business on the immediately preceding business day, and (B) the number of shares determined by the Administrator on or prior to the date of such annual meeting of stockholders.
+Subject to adjustment as described below, the number of shares of Cyclerion common stock that may be issued in satisfaction of awards under our 2019 Equity Plan will initially be 2,500,000 shares, plus (1) an automatic increase, as of the date of each annual meeting of our shareholders, from the first annual meeting until the ninth annual meeting, of a number of shares equal to the lesser of (A) four percent (4%) of the number of outstanding shares of Cyclerion common stock as of the close of business on the immediately preceding business day, and (B) the number of shares determined by the Administrator on or prior to the date of such annual meeting of shareholders and (2) any shares underlying awards granted under our 2005 Plan or our 2010 Plan are forfeited, expired or are cancelled without the delivery of shares of Stock thereunder.
 Up to the total number of shares of Cyclerion common stock set forth in the preceding sentence may be issued in satisfaction of ISOs.
 The number of shares of common stock issued in satisfaction of awards under our 2019 Equity Plan will be determined by excluding (i) the shares of common stock withheld by us in payment of the exercise or purchase price or an award or in satisfaction of tax withholding requirements, (ii) the number of shares covered by a SAR, any portion of which is settled in common stock, and (iii) any shares underlying any portion of an award that is settled or that expires, becomes unexercisable, terminates or is forfeited to or repurchased by us without the issuance of stock.
 The number of shares available for delivery under the 2019 Equity Plan will not increase by any number of shares that are delivered and subsequently repurchased using proceeds directly attributable to stock option exercises.